 Samples, Mark C. "Timbre and Legal Likeness: The Case of Tom Waits."
 In The Relentless Pursuit of Tone: Timbre and Popular Music.
 Ed.
 Robert Fink, Zachary Wallmark, and Melinda LaTour (New York: Oxford University Press, Forthcoming 2018).

 Theis, Sara, and Mark C. Samples.
 "Creating Value in the Performing Arts Industries: A Process for Arts Entrepreneurs" In Arts Entrepreneurship.
 Ed.
-Mark Munoz and Julienne Shields (Business Expert Press, Forthcoming, 2018).
+Mark Munoz and Julienne Shields (Business Expert Press, 2018).

 Samples, Mark C. A Package Deal: Branding, Technology, and Marketing in Music of the 20th and 21st Centuries.
 PhD Dissertation, University of Oregon, 2011.